Dispute Resolution and Litigation

 John’s clients include property managers & developers, retailers, manufacturers, football clubs, professional services firms and insolvency practitioners.
 John also works closely with law firms elsewhere in the UK and beyond, supporting their clients in disputes within the jurisdiction.

-"Lindsays … provided invaluable advice and representation throughout the entire process"
+John is also a member of the Property Litigation Association."Lindsays … provided invaluable advice and representation throughout the entire process"

 Statement by Dundee United Football Club, July 2020